-Teaching is the guiding of University of Louisville students in the acquisition of knowledge, attitudes, skills, and dispositions.
+Teaching is the guiding of the University's students in the acquisition of knowledge, attitudes, skills, and dispositions.
 Teaching is broadly understood to include all the activities in which a faculty member is engaged in efforts to instill knowledge, improve skills, or foster attitudes and dispositions in students.
-Therefore, multiple criteria to be used to evaluate teaching include,-not only classroom instruction, but also field supervision and visitations, the various forms of individualized instruction, student advising and counseling, as well as developing and refining courses, programs, and curricula.
-It also includes the directing of master's theses, specialist professional papers, doctoral dissertations, and mentoring of students in interdisciplinary programs.
-Faculty are expected to work collaboratively with students, colleagues, practitioners, and other persons within and outside the university in their teaching activities.
+Therefore, the multiple criteria to be used to evaluate teaching include, not only classroom instruction, but also field supervision and visitations, the various forms of individualized instruction, student advising and counseling, as well as developing and refining courses, programs, and curricula.
+Teaching also includes the directing of master's theses, specialist professional papers, doctoral dissertations, and mentoring of students in interdisciplinary programs.